Hollywood Foreign Press Association: Attempts at reforms, boycotts

 On May 3, 2021, the HFPA announced plans for a reform package, including a 50 percent increase in members over the next 18 months with a particular focus on underrepresented groups (with at least 20 new members over the next year, which would have a focus on new Black members), new professional administrative positions (including a CEO, CFO, chief diversity, equity, and inclusion officer, and chief human resources officer), establishing an oversight board for a "critical organizational reform," and other accountability improvements (including term limits for board members and restricting internal "gifts").
-The majority of the HFPA's members voted in favor of the package on May 6; due to California law, the changes to the organization's bylaws are subject to further votes by the HFPA's full membership scheduled in June and July.
+The majority of the HFPA's members voted in favor of the package on May 6; due to California law, the changes to the organization's bylaws were subject to further votes by the HFPA's full membership scheduled in June and July.

 While Dick Clark Productions and NBC—the long-time producer and broadcaster of the Golden Globes respectively—supported the planned reforms, Time's Up and a group of 100 PR firms criticized the lack of given timelines for filling some of the new management positions, arguing that they would not be completed soon enough to have any material impact on the cycle of the next Golden Globes.
 Time's Up further argued that the package "largely contains no specifics" nor "commitments to real accountability or change."
 In addition, the HFPA did not open up the positions of General Counsel and COO as incumbent George Goeckner would continue in these roles, so he was seen as "holding almost all the keys to all the cabinets and skeleton closets of the HFPA" making him "the real power in the place by many in the know".

 On May 7, 2021, both Amazon Studios and Netflix announced that they would stop their activities with the HFPA until sufficient actions on reforms are made.
 Netflix co-CEO Ted Sarandos explained that the company "[doesn't] believe these proposed new policies—particularly around the size and speed of membership growth—will tackle the HFPA's systemic diversity and inclusion challenges, or the lack of clear standards for how your members should operate."